Tasmania

 In 2021, the Tasmanian Government released an overview of its Industry Activation Study (IAS) that identified near and medium-term opportunities that could be used as technology demonstration trials.
 The key near-term opportunity was in the heavy vehicle segment which includes buses and trucks.

-In July 2023, the Tasmanian Government announced that Metro Tasmania would conduct trials of four battery electric buses in Launceston and three hydrogen fuel cell electric buses in Hobart for up to three years.
-It is expected that the Blue Economy CRC will supply renewables-based hydrogen to fuel the buses from its proposed Hydrogen Microgrid project.
+The Tasmanian Government has conditionally approved up to AUD$12.3 million from its TRHF to progress recommendations from the IAS, including for the trial of green hydrogen buses.
+In July 2023, Metro Tasmania announced the appointment of firms to supply equipment for operational trials of three hydrogen fuel cell electric buses in Hobart for up to three years.
+It is expected that the Blue Economy CRC will supply renewables-based hydrogen to fuel the buses from its Hydrogen Microgrid Project.
 The hydrogen fuel cell electric buses are due to be operational in late 2024.

 Bell Bay Advanced Manufacturing Zone Technology Cluster